lidianchia/Brainlink/CONTRIBUTING.md

 # Contributing Guidelines

-We're thrilled that you're interested in contributing to this project!
+We're thrilled that you're interested in contributing to this open-source project!
 Thank you!

+Below you can find some guidance on how to be most effective when contributing to the project.

 ## Before Getting Started